rocky-linux/wiki.rockylinux.org/docs/irc.md

 * **Are you ABSOLUTELY sure**?
 99.9% of the users no longer need to build their own kernel.
 You may simple need a kernel module/driver, in which case, you can use [elrepo](https://elrepo.org) or build your own kernel module (kmod/dkms)
 * **Are you sure you don't just want a newer kernel version**?
 Newer kernels can be found at [elrepo](https://elrepo.org)

-As a final warning, you if you break the kernel, you are on the hook for your system.
+As a final warning, if you break the kernel, you are on the hook for your system.
 Rocky Linux volunteers or developers are unable to assist you with these issues.

 ### Upgraded Systems